Recap / Justice League S 2 E 5 And 6 Only A Dream

 - Superman's nightmare is entirely about what could happen to everyone else if he ever loses control of his abilities.

-- Flash's can also be interpreted as this, particularly in retrospect from the fight with Lexiac.
+- Flash's can also be interpreted as his being afraid of his powers, particularly in retrospect from the fight with Lexiac in "Divided We Fall."

 Brother John, Brother John